frenchcokes/Streamlit-Job-Data-App/README.md

-Small website built with Streamlit to display job application statistics and graphs.
-Automatically pulls the data from my job tracking google spreadsheets and updates real time.
-Available at: https://frenchcoke.streamlit.app/
+# Streamlit Job Data App

+## Intro
+A small web app built with Streamlit.

+## Key Features
+- Pulls data from my job applications google sheet.
+- Creates graphs of the data
+- Finds and display keypoints from the data.

+## Used Things
+### Client
+- Python
+### Deploy
+- Streamlit
+### Others
+- Google Sheets API